Lou1sM/meaningful_image_complexity/README.md

 complexity_of_img_at_each_level = comp_meas.interpret(img)
 ```

-For questions or problems with the code, contact oneillml@tcd.ie.
+For questions or problems with the code, contact lmahonology@gmail.com.

 ## Citation